<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If Possible, Pay The Money You Owe

-If paying at once is not possible, determine whether it is possible to offer an alternative method of payment, such as a series of monthly payments.
-Make this offer to the collection agency in writing, and provide a good-faith payment.
+This is the only way to stop collection calls.
+If paying your debt at once is not possible, determine whether it is possible to offer an alternative method of payment, such as a series of monthly payments.
+Make this offer to the collection agency in writing and provide a good-faith payment to show your commitment to following through with the proposed debt repayment plan.

 Never Pay Cash

-Always have some record (such as cancelled cheques or a receipt) of any payments you have made to the collection agency.
+Have a record (such as cancelled cheques or a receipt) of any payments you have made to the collection agency.
+Ask for receipts for every payment you send.

-Any offers – whether made by you or by the collection agent – should be put in writing before being acted on.
-Remember this: If it's not on paper, how can you prove that an agreement exists?
+Any offers–whether made by you or by the collection agent–should be put in writing before being acted on.
+Remember this: If it’s not on paper, how can you prove that an agreement exists?
+Maintaining a paper trail is necessary to cover yourself and prevent misunderstandings, predatory practices, and potentially additional interest charges.

 Record Everything